-To help you add some last-minute magic to your own Diwali feasts at home, Hrishikesh has shared recipes for two of his favourite sweet treats.
+To help you add some last-minute magic to your own Diwali feasts at home, Hrishikesh has shared recipes for three of his favourite sweet treats.
 Before we delve into his full recipes, we asked Hrishikesh some questions about his, and Farlam Hall’s, Diwali celebrations.

 What does a typical Diwali look like for you?
 What will you eat?